fs-webdev/eslint-config-tree/README.md

 ```

-Note that `--` comments are permitted and a good idea to include.
+Note that `--` comments are permitted and a very good idea to include.

 <!--
 DOES NOT CURRENTLY WORK, AND bestpractices/no-eslint-disable SHOULD PROBABLY BE MODIFIED TO TAKE THIS INTO ACCOUNT.